MicrosoftDocs/playfab-docs/playfab-docs/features/social/friends/quickstart.md

 # Friends lists

 Friends lists are a great feature for improving your players' ability to socialize.
-They're simple to work with, and can make leaderboards more engaging for your users.
+They're easy to work with, and can make leaderboards more engaging for your users.

 ## Prerequisites